cirosantilli/algorithm-cheat/graph.md

 This also implies of course that the graph does not fit into memory, so that you have to think about how to

 It is not feasible to keep track of the visited notes because that would take up too much memory.
 Infinite loops are voided by the depth limiting.

+## Attributes

+Graph structures must be able to contain arbitrary attributes associated to each edge (node pair), and this is their major design concern.

+For example:

+-   on a shortest path problem, the only edge attributes is the width of an edge.

+-   on a city, each street takes a time to cross, and has a different length.

+    The two are not necessarily proportional since some streets have more traffic than others.

+    Cover the maximum length withing a fixed amount of time.

+    In this problem, each edge must have 2 integers associated to it: length and time to cross.

+Node attributes are simpler to deal with as they can just be stored into a single array of properties.

+Dynamic operations such as addition and removal of edges and nodes are also required, but often less important, as many practical graph problems are based on static graphs.

+## Implementations

+There are two major graph implementations:

+- adjacency list
+- adjacency matrix

+### Adjacency list

+Represent nodes by integers.
+For each node, store what it points to.

+-   directed implementation: array of destination to properties maps:

+        g[origin0] = {dest00: properties00, dest01: properties01}.
+        g[origin1] = {dest10: properties10, dest11: properties11}.
+        ...

+    Probably the best option in general, as it is `O(1)` average to get edge properties from an origin / destination pair.

+-   undirected: same as above, but store every node pair as `(smaller, larger)`, and convert all inputs `(larger, smaller)` to `(smaller, larger)`.

+### Adjacency matrix

+Keep a matrix of edge properties.

+Advantage: `O(1)` worst time to access each edge properties from node pair.

+Disadvantage: `O(n^2)` memory, regardless of graph density.

+This method is generally less useful because:

+- most graphs encountered in practice are very sparse, so the matrix will contain too many 0 entries.
+- adjacency list implementation can already reach `O(1)` average time (but not worst).